StuartCox3107/street-art-at-home/README.md

 Street art @ home is designed for a fictional company, designed to showcase and sell prints on canvas of photographs of graffiti and street-art, for buyers to put on walls at home.
 The precise details of the artwork location and artist is indicative rather than 100% true.

+To test the login and account functionality create any dummy user (eg test123@test.com).
+To check-out, use the card number 4242 4242 4242 4242, expiry of any future date and postcode of any 5 integers.

 ## [Link to live site](https://street-art-at-home.herokuapp.com/) opens in same tab, click back if needed

 ### :arrow_up:[Top of page](#top)